BhavikaBhutani/Hackathon-24/README.md

 Therapists need efficient tools to record and analyze therapy sessions.
 Manual note-taking can be distracting and time-consuming, making it difficult to capture all the nuances of a session.
 A tool that tracks patient mood, signs, and progress can significantly enhance the quality of care.

 # Solution
-Our tool addresses the above problems by leveraging advanced natural language processing (NLP) and machine learning techniques.
+Our tool addresses the above problems by leveraging advanced natural language processing (NLP), Large language models (LLMs) and machine learning techniques.

 Features
-Conversation Analysis: The tool listens to conversations between patients and ER specialists, analyzing the dialogue to determine the most suitable therapist based on the patient's condition.
+Conversation Analysis: The tool can be leveraged to record, create transcript of conversations between patients and physicians, analyze the conversation and  finally predict the mental disorder along with the symptom breakdown according to the Diagnostic and Statistical Manual of Mental Disorders.
+This will aid the medical professionals to also verify their findings.
+The tool will also display percentage overlap of various disorders that a patient can have.
+This feature will help physcians pay more attention to correctly diagnosing such patients.
-Specialist Matching: Based on the conversation analysis, the tool suggests therapists who specialize in treating conditions such as depression, trauma, and anxiety.
+Specialist Matching: Based on the conversation analysis, the tool can suggest therapists/therapy to the patients to treat conditions such as depression, trauma, and anxiety.
 Session Recording: The tool records therapy sessions, allowing therapists to focus on the interaction without the distraction of taking notes.
 Mood Analysis: Analyzes the recorded conversations to gauge the patient's mood and emotional state throughout the session.
 Condition Prediction: By analyzing the dialogue, the tool can predict the type of mental health issue the patient is dealing with.